hieubkvn123/iecoe-sg-technical-interview/README.md

 **Confidentiality requirements**:
 - Please do not share the task or data to anyone.
 - Please delete the forked repository and your local files after the test.
-However, you are free to keep your Part 2 code if you want.
+However, you are free to keep your code if you want.

 ## Introduction